blinksocks/blinksocks/docs/development/api/README.md

 ### Access Configuration

-You can access configuration from `this._config` in your preset:
+You can access user configuration anywhere via `this._config` in your preset:

 ```js
 class MyCustomPreset extends blinksocks.IPreset {